Solomon Asante

-Solomon Asante (born 6 March 1990) is a Ghanaian professional footballer as a winger for USL Championship club Indy Eleven.
+Solomon Asante (born 6 March 1990) is a Ghanaian professional footballer who plays as a winger for USL League One club Texoma FC.
 With Phoenix Rising FC, he was named the 2019 and 2020 USL Championship Most Valuable Player (MVP).
+With Indy Eleven, Asante became the first player in USL Championship history to record 50 career goals and career assists.

 Early life

-Born in Ghana to Ghanaian parents, Solomon Asante started his career at the Ghanaian club Feyenoord Ghana, where he played until 2009.
+Born in Ghana to Ghanaian parents, Asante started his career at the Ghanaian club Feyenoord Ghana, where he played until 2009.

 Club career

 ASFA Yennenga

-Solomon Asante joined Burkinabé club ASFA Yennenga from Feyenoord Ghana, at the beginning of the 2009–2010 season.
+Asante joined Burkinabé club ASFA Yennenga from Feyenoord Ghana, at the beginning of the 2009–2010 season.
 In his second season with ASFA Yennenga he won the 2010–2011 Burkinabé Premier League, 2010–2011 top-goalscorer and was also the 2009–2010 Burkinabé Premier League top-goalscorer with 14 goals.
 He spent two season's with ASFA Yennenga.

 Berekum Chelsea

-Solomon Asante signed for Ghanaian Ghana Premier League club Berekum Chelsea at the beginning of the 2011–12 Ghana Premier League season.
+Asante signed for Ghanaian Ghana Premier League club Berekum Chelsea at the beginning of the 2011–12 Ghana Premier League season.

 TP Mazembe

-He played for TP Mazembe and won numerous continental and local laurels.
+Asante joined Congolese Ligue 1 club TP Mazembe in 2013.
+Asante departed the club in December 2017 following the expiration of his contract.

 Phoenix Rising FC

 Asante signed with Phoenix Rising FC of the United Soccer League on 21 December 2017.
-Asante left on February 1, 2022, after leading the club to two USL Championship Finals and the Regular Season Title in 2019.
+Asante left on 1 February 2022, after leading the club to two USL Championship Finals and the Regular Season Title in 2019.
 He was team captain for three of his four seasons.